Surrender at Ozora: Aftermath

 It is difficult to decide who deserves the main credit: Mór Perczel, who "directed the military operation", Artúr Görgei, who drew up the plan, or Vilmos Csapó, who brought the National Guards together.
 The fact is that it was a great success, or as the politician Károly Eötvös put it, the victory at Ozora was "the greatest and most perfect triumph in the whole course of our struggle for independence".
 This - almost - bloodless triumph was one of the greatest successes of the Hungarian Honvéd Army during the War of Independence, also because it provided the Hungarian army, always in urgent need of weapons, with a significant amount of arms.

 The National Defence Committee allowed the National Guardsmen of Tolna County, who did so much for the success, to have a ribbon on their flag with the following inscription to commemorate their bravery: Ozora, 7 October - 1848.
 Three of the three-pounder guns taken from Roth were engraved with the inscription "In memory of the triumph of Ozora" by the National Defense Committee and were donated to the Tolna County National Guards.
 The county's artillery battery, established in this way, later served in the defense of Eszék.

 After the Battle of Ozora, the National Defence Committee promoted Perczel to the rank of General, and Görgei and Csapó to the rank of Colonel.

-The 'Battle of Ozora', which was fought without major confrontation, was the first major battle of the 1848-49 War of Independence in which national guardsmen and spontaneously organized popular insurgents triumphed over an enemy army, and it is a real example of how a whole nation really could fight with success for its freedom.
+The 'Battle of Ozora', which was fought without major confrontation, was the first major battle of the 1848-49 War of Independence in which national guardsmen and spontaneously organized insurgents triumphed over an enemy army.